Batu Khasikov: Career in sports

 Khasikov was born in Moscow, and later in his childhood he moved to Lagan, in the Republic of Kalmykia.
 There he began training in Kyokushin at the age of 11.
-Having moved to Moscow in 1997, Batu kept training, and in 2000–2001 he won several Seiwakai and Kyokushin competitions.
-Khasikov then mastered hand-to-hand combat, Kickboxing, sambo, ju-jutsu and muay thai, and from 2005 competed in kickboxing on continuing basis.
+Having moved to Moscow in 1997, Khasikov kept training, and in 2000–2001 he won several Seiwakai and Kyokushin competitions.

-In the course of 2005–2010 Batu became a three-time Russian champion (WAKO), WAKO European champion, and gained the championship belts in average weights.
-In October 2007, Batu defeated Ricardo Fernandes from Portugal (WAKO-Pro), in November 2007, he defeated Harris Norwood (ISKA), in and November 2010, he won a victory over Fabio Corelli (WKA).
+In the course of 2005–2010 Khasikov became a three-time Russian champion (WAKO), WAKO European champion, and gained the championship belts in average weights.
+In October 2007, Khasikov defeated Ricardo Fernandes from Portugal (WAKO-Pro), in November 2007, he defeated Harris Norwood (ISKA), in and November 2010, he won a victory over Fabio Corelli (WKA).

 In 2011, Khasikov defeated renowned kickboxers Albert Kraus and Mike Zambidis in K-1 (W5 World Champion title was gained).

-On 4 May 2012 on MMA festival “The battle of Kalmykia” Batu Khasikov defeated Warren Stevelmans.
+On 4 May 2012 on MMA festival "The battle of Kalmykia" Khasikov defeated Warren Stevelmans.
 In November of the same year, he won the K-1 WAKO-Pro title after defeating Mohammad Reza Nazari.
 On 3 November, at the "Battle of Moscow 8" event, Khasikov knocked out the popular Gago Drago.

-On 24 March 2014 the “Battle of Moscow 15” Fight Nights promoter hosted an event in "Rossiya Luzhniki", where Khasikov and Mike Zambidis had a rematch fight, which was the main event of tournament.
+On 24 March 2014 the "Battle of Moscow 15" Fight Nights promoter hosted an event in "Rossiya Luzhniki", where Khasikov and Mike Zambidis had a rematch fight, which was the main event of tournament.
 That fight was a matter of principle for both opponents.
 Before the fight, Khasikov announced that he would retire if he won the fight.
 For Zambidis, the fight was an opportunity to vindicate himself.
 The fight was a mighty sensation given Khaskov's status as a senator from the Republic of Kalmykia.
 From the start, Khasikov pressured Zambidis and controlled the fight throughout, but in the third round, Zambidis showed dangerous signs of retaliation.
 In a split decision, Khasikov won the fight.
 On Federation Council meeting, Khasikov was congratulated on victory.

-Khasikov is the three-time hand-to-hand fight champion of the Main Department of Internal Affairs of the city of Moscow, while he had won more than 200 amateur fights.
+Khasikov has also had more than 200 amateur bouts.